Top of the Pops

-Top of the Pops (TOTP) is a British music chart television programme, made by the BBC and broadcast weekly between 1 January 1964 and 30 July 2006.
+Top of the Pops (TOTP) is a British record chart television programme, made by the BBC and broadcast weekly between 1 January 1964 and 30 July 2006.
 The programme was the world's longest-running weekly music show.
 For most of its history, it was broadcast on Thursday evenings on BBC One.
 Each show consisted of performances of some of the week's best-selling popular music records, usually excluding any tracks moving down the chart, including a rundown of that week's singles chart.
 This was originally the Top 20, though this varied throughout the show's history.
-The Top 30 was used from 1969, and the Top 40 from 1984.
+The Top 30 was used from 1969 and the Top 40 from 1984.

-Dusty Springfield's "I Only Want to Be with You" was the first song featured on TOTP, while the Rolling Stones were the first band to perform, with "I Wanna Be Your Man".
+Dusty Springfield's "I Only Want to Be with You" was the first song featured on TOTP, while the Rolling Stones were the first band to perform with "I Wanna Be Your Man".
 Snow Patrol were the last act to play live on the weekly show when they performed their single "Chasing Cars".
+Status Quo made more appearances than any other artist, with a total of 106 (the first was with "Pictures of Matchstick Men" in 1968 and last with "The Party Ain't Over Yet" in 2005).

 Special editions were broadcast on Christmas Day (and usually, until 1984, a second edition a few days after Christmas), featuring some of the best-selling singles of the year and the Christmas number one.
 Although the weekly show was cancelled in 2006, the Christmas special continued annually.
 End-of-year round-up editions have also been broadcast on BBC1 on or around New Year's Eve, albeit largely featuring the same acts and tracks as the Christmas Day shows.
-In a change of format, the festive specials did not return in 2022 and were replaced by an end-of-year review show on BBC Two.
+In a change of format, the festive specials have not returned since in 2022 and were replaced by an end-of-year review show on BBC Two.
 It also survives as Top of the Pops 2, which began in 1994 and features vintage performances from the Top of the Pops archives.
-Though TOTP2 ceased producing new episodes since 2017, repeats of older episodes are still shown.
+Though TOTP2 ceased producing new episodes from 2017, repeats of older episodes are still shown.